Benson Lake, Ontario, Canada

 - Statistics / Weather / Helpful Links

 Looking for Benson Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Benson Lake is part of the historic Rideau Waterway in Ontario, Canada.
 Benson Lake is one of six lakes surrounding Scott’s Island.
 Benson Lake, Clear Lake, Indian Lake, Mosquito Lake, Newboro Lake, and Loon Lake all share the same water level and can be traveled without passing through one of the locks on the canal.
 The Rideau Canal has 45 locks at 23 stations and connects more than nine lakes including Lower Rideau Lake, Big Rideau Lake, Upper Rideau Lake, Newboro Lake, Clear Lake, Indian Lake, Opinicon Lake, Sand Lake, and Whitefish Lake.
 The Canal was opened back in 1832 and many of the locks still operate their large wooden doors with hand cranks.
 Take your friends and family to Benson Lake to experience engaging activities and fascinating history.